 Do you see yourself heading back to TV anytime soon?

-I’ve done a few pledge specials for public television, including a pizza special to be aired in the spring.
 There aren’t any specific plans for a series at present, but we’ll see what God has in mind!

 Smoked Salmon Pizza